NEFUJing/NEFUJing.github.io/_pages/about.md

 In recent years, I have been dedicated to applying technologies such as natural language processing, large language models, and neural networks to address practical issues in the fields of policy, law, and regulations, including text analysis, compliance detection, and question-answering systems.

+Welcome to click [here](https://ccec.nefu.edu.cn/info/1039/4807.htm) to visit my homepage as a Chinese teacher in the College of Computer and Control Engineering, Northeast Forestry University.

 # 🔥 News

 - *2024.03*: &nbsp;🎉🎉 I am honored to start my life as an associate professor at Northeast Forestry University!!